GWR 6000 Class 6023 King Edward II: Return to service

 Owing to the amount of time the rectification work took alongside how short the amount of time was left on the engine's boiler ticket, it was decided to abandon the mainline certification until after the engine's next overhaul was completed.
 An announcement from Didcot later on regarding the ceasing of mainline operations owing to costs and wishing to get more use of their engines, 6023 would now not be undergoing certification to run on the mainline.
 The only mainline journey it undertook, was to be hauled in light steam by 70013 Oliver Cromwell to a display at Old Oak Common TMD via London Paddington in August 2017.
 With mainline equipment no longer needed the engine was re-fitted with its original cab and later on its original height safety valve cover and chimney which also included re-fitting its original blastpipe.
 It made its final journey at Didcot before its boiler certificate expired on 13 September 2020.

+In April 2025, it was announced that while still non operational 6023 was to appear on static display at The Greatest Gathering which was taking place from Friday 1 August to Sunday 3 August 2025.
+The event was to take place at Derby Litchurch Lane Works and was being run as part of the rail 200 celebrations to celebrate 200 years of railways and the opening of the Stockton and Darlington Railway in 1825.
+During the event 6023 was placed on display inside one of the sheds alongside other locomotives including 46203 'Princess Margaret Rose' and numerous other locomotives and rolling stock.